monarchwadia/cover-letter-generator-cli/README.md

-# LLM God Game
+# Cover letter generator

-A text-only god game in the CLI.
+A text-only cover letter generator in the CLI.

 ## Commands